Phyllocarid Brachiocaris pretiosa from Utah with Preserved Soft Tissue

 Fossil Site: Wheeler Shale, House Range, Utah

-The taxon is also known from the Burgess Shale of British Columbia, while another member of the genus has been found in the Chengjiang Biota.
+The taxon is also known from the Burgess Shale of British Columbia, where it is rare, while Phyllocaridaanother member of the genus (Branchiocaris yunnanensishas) is described from the Chengjiang Biota.

 click fossil pictures to enlarge